panda-official/DriftPythonClient/docs/panda_drift.md

 **Data Acquisition**

 The platform uses microservices to gather data from different data source.
-For example, the data source could be an OPCUA server of an automation system, a vibration sensor or a CV camera.
+For example, the data source could be an OPCUA or MODBUS server of an automation system, a vibration sensor or a CV camera.

 **Data Processing**